uklance/gradle-maven-share/README.md

 # gradle-maven-share [![Build Status](https://travis-ci.org/uklance/gradle-maven-share.svg?branch=master)](https://travis-ci.org/uklance/gradle-maven-share) [![Coverage Status](https://coveralls.io/repos/github/uklance/gradle-maven-share/badge.svg?branch=master)](https://coveralls.io/github/uklance/gradle-maven-share?branch=master)

 The `gradle-maven-share` plugin helps with migrating your build from Maven to Gradle.
-It allows you to have a Maven and Gradle build working in parallel.
-By applying the `gradle-maven-share` plugin the gradle build will share the Maven dependencies by parsing the `pom.xml` files at build time.
-You can share any other data from the `pom.xml` files by applying custom [ShareActions](https://github.com/uklance/gradle-maven-share/blob/master/plugin/src/main/groovy/com/lazan/gradlemavenshare/ShareAction.java)
+It allows you to have a Maven and Gradle build working in parallel by importing Maven dependencies by into a Gradle build.
+It's not only dependencies that can be shared, there's hooks to share any configuration from your maven pom.xml's with Gradle via custom [ShareActions](https://github.com/uklance/gradle-maven-share/blob/master/plugin/src/main/groovy/com/lazan/gradlemavenshare/ShareAction.java)

+It's recommended to use this plugin as a 'stepping stone' to migrate from Maven to Gradle with the end goal of removing Maven entirely.

 ### Custom pom file
 By default, `pom.xml` will be used in the project directory but this can be configured